Diverse Neuroscientists Doctoral Training Series

 Summer Workshop Series

 Each year we organize a summer workshop series that is open to our cohort and to the neuroscience community.
 For summer 2021, this extensive programming will also be open to trainees from surrounding institutions.
 We’re planning to add more workshops throughout the year.

 Professional Development Series

-Starting in fall 2020, we are partnering with neighboring institutions, such as the City University of New York, to invite diverse advanced graduate students to participate in our career development events.
+Starting in fall 2020, we partnered with neighboring institutions, such as the City University of New York, to invite diverse advanced graduate students to participate in our career development events.
 These events will include important topics that enhance professional and academic development such as navigating conflict, effective time management, how to get a postdoc position, and how to brand yourself using social media.

 Book and Journal Club